Best 3000W Solar Generator for Heavy-Duty Tool Charging

 If you’re genuinely running off-grid with no access to AC power between jobs, prioritize the highest solar input ceiling you can afford.
 That means the DELTA Pro 3 at 2600W is in a class of its own for solar-only operation.
 For hybrid jobsites where you have AC access at night and solar during the day, all four units are viable — but the EcoFlow units’ fast AC recharge gives them an advantage when evening recovery time is limited.

-For a deeper look at sizing a solar array for off-grid work, see our guide to solar generators for off-grid power.
+For a deeper look at sizing a solar array for off-grid work, see our guide to solar generators for off-grid power, or use the battery sizing estimator to estimate the watt-hours your setup needs.

 Which Unit Is Right for Your Crew?